chinibi/wc-step-by-step-ordering-free/readme.txt

 = Step-By-Step Ordering System for WooCommerce - SBS Light Version =

-The light version of the Step-By-Step Ordering System is a fully-functional plugin which you can download from WordPress.org and directly from our site.
+The light version of the Step-By-Step Ordering System is a fully-functional plugin, which you can download from WordPress.org and directly from our site.
 Examine all of the core features.
-If you like it as much as we think you will, consider upgrading to our Premium Version to unlock the awesome features to really enhance the step-by-step experience.
+If you like it as much as we think you will, consider upgrading to our Premium Version to unlock the awesome features we offer, which will enhance the step-by-step shopping experience.

 = Step-By-Step Ordering System for WooCommerce - SBS Premium =

 Go the the next level with the Step-By-Step Ordering Premium Version.
 Our Premium Version offers you countless enhanced tools tailored to drive your customer’s purchasing experience to the next level.
 People who shop on your site will be specifically guided to purchase your packages you offer for sale, along with add-on products you wish to cross-promote.
-Your buyers will be given the opportunity to buy products in a cross-promoted fashion, offering you the ability to drive sales while offering the customer a great shopping experience.
+Your buyers will be given the opportunity to buy products in an organized, grouped, cross-promoted fashion.
+The SBS system offers you the ability to help drive sales while offering the customer a great shopping experience in the process.

 For more information on SBS Premium click here to visit our website.